dkranch/www/autos.md

 31. 2021 Tesla Model Y - The fastest and best car I've owned.
 28. [2012 BMW X5 35i (E70)](/thoughts/bmwx5/) - I wanted a luxury SUV after the Suburban.
 I spent 3-4 months looking and got this.
 The most expensive car I bought, and I slightly regret it, but it's fun to drive.
 32. 2022 Dodge Ram 2500 - Our first dually.
 We realized that we needed something larger to pull the trailers easily.
-26. [2001 Chevy Suburban](/thoughts/Suburban2001/) - We bought this with 101k miles for $6500 and at last check we'd owned it for 15 years, driven it all over the West, and it has 230k miles.
-The White Whale might be the best car I've owned.
+33. 2010 Chevrolet Suburban - We bought this with 203k miles for $6300 with a credit card!

 ## Cars